thoughtbot/BotKit/README.md

 # BotKit
 BotKit is a Cocoa Touch static library for use in iOS projects.
 It includes a number of helpful classes and categories that are useful during the development of an iOS application.

+##_Warning_
+BotKit is deprecated as of 0.1.10.
+0.1.9 is the last working version.
+This library will not longer be maintained.

 ## Installation

 The fastest way to get started with BotKit in your project is by using [Cocoapods](https://cocoapods.org).